luhuimao/morgan/book/src/testing-programs.md

 ## Testing Programs

-Applications send transactions to a Solana cluster and query validators to confirm the transactions were processed and to check each transaction's result.
+Applications send transactions to a Morgan cluster and query validators to confirm the transactions were processed and to check each transaction's result.
 When the cluster doesn't behave as anticipated, it could be for a number of
 reasons: